Chestnut Tree Cafe Home

 "If you bring forth what is within you, what you bring forth will save you.
 If you do not bring forth what is within you, what you do not bring forth will destroy you."

-One would think that these writings would also be a treasure trove to all Christians, and that anyone who really cared about Jesus' teachings would be very anxious to get their hands on a copy to read; that they might learn something new about their savior ...
+One would think that these writings would also be a treasure trove to all Christians, and that anyone who really cared about Jesus' teachings would be very anxious to get their hands on a copy, that they might learn something new about their savior.
 But since the Nag Hammadi discovery in 1945 many Christians are reluctant to accept the teachings, even refusing to consider them.
 It appears a great many Christians today are simply unable to accept the notion that they may have received some bad information, or that they might not have received all of the information, as if such a thing were unheard of.
-This is because church authorities today - like earlier church authorities - are actively denouncing the Gnostic gospels as heresy.
-They don't want Christians to be free thinkers like Jesus advocated.
+This is because church authorities today, like earlier church authorities, are actively denouncing the Gnostic gospels as heresy.
+They don't want Christians to be free thinkers, even if Jesus advocated precisely that.
 Church authorities would much rather be able to control the minds of their membership.
-The political implications here are obvious

 Anyone who really cared about the teachings of Jesus would want to learn more about them, all of them.
 But orthodox Christianity encourages people not to think so much as to simply accept Church dogma.
-We now know this is exactly what Jesus was against.
-This is the part of his teachings was systematically subjugated back in the early centuries of the Church, and ultimately kept out of the canon.
-Encouraging free thought was the last thing the Church wanted to encourage.
-A movement of free thinkers could not be allowed to emerge.
+Is dogma what Jesus advocated?
+Or is this precisely what he stood against?
+Is this what got him killed?
+Is this the part of his teachings that was systematically subjugated back in the early centuries of the Church, and ultimately kept out of the canon?
+Was Jesus' encouraging free thought a threat to the Church authorities?
+Did they want a movement of free thinkers to emerge?
 Since Jesus advocated free thought, the story would have to be changed.
-History would need to be rewritten.
-Many gospels would have to be done away with - banished - outlawed - burned.
+Would history need to be rewritten?
+It would.
+In fact, many gospels would have to be done away with - banished - outlawed - burned.

 "When you come to know yourselves, then you will become known, and you will realize that it is you who are the sons of the living father.
 But if you do not know yourselves, you dwell in poverty and it is you who are that poverty." ...